adityaBhalerao16/adityaBhalerao16/README.md

 # 💫 About Me:
 I am currently working at Comzent Company as a developer.
-I have experience working with PHP, CodeIgniter4 ,JavaScript, jQuery, and AJAX, and I enjoy building efficient and user-friendly web applications.
+I have experience working with PHP, CodeIgniter4 , JavaScript, jQuery, and AJAX, and I enjoy building efficient and user-friendly web applications.
 I am actively expanding my skill set by learning Node.js and React.<br><br>I am highly enthusiastic about learning new technologies and continuously improving my technical abilities.
 I enjoy taking on new challenges and adapting to modern development practices while contributing positively to my team and projects.

 ## 🌐 Socials: